ivobeerens-nl/blog/content/blog/2008/12/vmware-view-released/index.md

 **View Manger:**

 View Manager 3, a key component of VMware View, is an enterprise class desktop management solution, which streamlines the management, provisioning and deployment of virtual desktops.
-Users securely and easily access virtual desktops hosted on VMware Infratructure 3, Terminal Servers, Blade PCs or even remote physical PCs through View Manager.
+Users securely and easily access virtual desktops hosted on VMware Infrastructure 3, Terminal Servers, Blade PCs or even remote physical PCs through View Manager.
 Virtual desktop upgrading and patching are done centrally from a single console so you can efficiently manage hundreds or even thousands of desktops—saving time and resources.

 **VMware View Composer:**